matthieugomez/StringDistances.jl/README.md

 - [x] Cosine Distance
 - [x] Jaccard Distance

-Support for ASCII, UTF-8 and Unicode
+Should work with ASCII, UTF-8 and Unicode

 # Syntax
 There are two possible syntaxes for any distance: